insuhkim/Arch-Linux-Installation/README.md

 iwctl station station_name scan
 ```

-note that `scan` doesn't give any output
+Note that `scan` doesn't give any output.

 - Display the networks found by a station: